encgoo/DesignPatterns/membuf/README.md

 If there not next, return NULL.

 #### 2.2.4 Memento
-This is the Memento class of the Memento design pattern.
+This [class](Memento.hpp) is the Memento class of the Memento design pattern.
 It contains a pointer to a Command.

 #### 2.2.5 Command <a id="command"></a>
-This is the base class for the Command design pattern.
+This [class](Command.hpp) is the base class for the Command design pattern.
 It contains two abstract method: Execute, and Undo.

 #### 2.2.6 CommandCommon
-This is a subclass of the Command class above.
+This [class](CommandCommon.hpp) is a subclass of the Command class above.
 It is created for factorization.
 Note that the undo of insert is erase.
 So concrete commands share common operations.

 #### 2.2.7 BufferCommands
-It contains the following 5 concrete commands:
+This [file](BufferCommands.hpp) contains the following 5 concrete commands:
 * InsertCommand
 * AppendCommand
 * EraseCommand